Refusal of inheritance

 • The heirs are entitled to it if they properly exercise it within the one-month period.

-• The time limit starts to run from the date on which the court notifies the heir of his right.
+• The time limit begins to run from the date on which the court notifies the heir of his right.

 • It can be exercised by declaration before the court – orally or in writing.